 It’s important to keep this in mind.
 You must ensure that you fully meet Disney’s health acknowledgment terms before and during your stay.

 If you do stay at a Disney World hotel, they now have enhanced cleaning and some housekeeping modifications.
 Specifically, Disney has shared that they have increased cleaning in high-traffic areas like public elevators, handrails, restrooms, and more.

 Before you arrive, your hotel room will undergo a thorough cleaning with attention to high-touch areas, floors, and more.
 Inside the room, you’ll find individually wrapped glassware and things like plastic wrapped around the remote controls.

 Guests in hotels with reusable shampoo, conditioner, and body wash canisters will see that these nozzles are cleaned between guests.
 You’ll find a piece of plastic on the nozzles to show they’ve been cleaned.

 During your stay, housekeeping will also be a bit different.
 Generally, your room will get a light cleaning every other day which includes wiping of some services, removal of trash, replenishment of towels, and vacuuming.
 You can also decline this service if you want.
 And the rules are a bit different for Disney Vacation Club Members using their membership to stay.
 You can read all about this on Disney’s website.

-Also keep in mind that Bell Services will deliver luggage to rooms but is not currently escorting guests.
-And valet parking is generally not available with the exception of guests with disabilities who require parking assistance.
+Also, keep in mind that Bell Services will deliver luggage to rooms but is not currently escorting guests.
+And valet parking is slowly returning so may not be available at every resort.

 Disney is also heavily encouraging online check-in for your hotel reservations.
 Additionally, they have automatic checkout and a virtual chat available with hotel Cast Members — all designed to minimize contact and maintain distancing.